 - Place Figure 7 after Figure 8, as the former is based on the latter

-Answer: To follow the reviewers suggestion rearranged these figures and placed figure 7 after figure 9.
+Answer: The clustering dendrogram is presented with the correlation matrix in Figure 7.

 - The abbreviations in the leaf names of the circular tree in Fig. 7 are nowhere explained in the main text and need to be added.

-Answer: We now included a more detailed description of the used abbreviations in the figure legend.
+Answer: We provide a table listing for all gene identifiers the gene name and annotation to UniProt in supplement 2.
+This information is added to the legend of Figure 7 containing the short names.